open-orchestra/open-orchestra-docs/en/developer_guide/custom_fixtures_load.rst

 -------

 Open Orchestra comes with a set of fixtures that will allow you to have a full overview of the project.
-Those fixtures present you some pages, content, media, and much more.
+Those fixtures contains some pages, content, media, and much more.

 If you want to have just the base data which would allow you to login on the Back Office and start creating your first pages, a simple solution would be to load only the fixtures you need.

-This solution would be to load only the fixtures you want in the command :
+You could do it by adding some paths as command arguments :

 .. code-block:: shell

     $ php app/console doctrine:mongo:fixture:load --fixtures="src" --fixtures="vendor/open-orchestra/"

-This solution should be avoided because it won't be functional if the fixtures folder is moving.
+This solution should be avoided because it wouldn't be functional if the fixtures folder is moving.

 Open Orchestra Solution
 -----------------------